 Any longterm fan of the Korean entertainment industry knows that every once in awhile, it’s time to say farewell to some of the most popular men in the K-pop world.
 Due to the ongoing war with North Korea, all able-bodied South Korean men are required to serve a period of around two years in the South Korean armed forces or public service.
 Which means, unfortunately for K-pop fans, some of the most popular singers are currently serving.
 This week’s KultScene Playlist Sunday is devoted to all of those idols in the army.

 Technically speaking, Lee Seung Gi isn’t serving in the army yet, but as of the first of February he’ll be enlisting as a Private and will be serving for the next two years.
+He will join thousands of other men and women who will be serving for their own countries, protecting them from the ongoing wars that are occurring all around the world.
+In fact, many of their families even decide to purchase something like these army flags for sale to show their support for all the serving soldiers, as well as those who have unfortunately lost their lives in combat.
+Lee Seung Gi will be doing his country and family proud.
 As a farewell to his fans, this actor-singer released a single “I’m Going To The Army” when his enlistment date was announced.
 With its melancholic melody and heartfelt lyrics such as “It’s only for a moment, I’ll be back soon” and “I’m leaving behind the words, I love you, I love you,” this song will surely bring tears to the eyes of listeners as it wholly expresses Lee Seung Gi’s love for his fans who will be missing him.
 The structure of the song is typical and even borders on boring, but these were Lee Seung Gi’s roots as a ballad singer and his strong emotive voice really made this song a moving one.
 The repetitive lyrics (especially in the chorus) also empathizes the fact that he will return soon and this promise is a great comfort to his fans.
 It’s going to be difficult surviving these next two years with his absence in the entertainment scene but I’ll definitely be a loyal fan and eagerly await his return.

 Also on KultScene: 11 Korean Idols Who Overcame Hardships